-

 2025.01.31 United States v.
 State of Texas, 1:24-cv-00008 (W.D.
 Tex.) - Order Clarifying/Modifying Preliminary Injunction Issued on February 29, 2024

-On January 31, 2025, the U.S. District Court for the Western District of Texas modified a February 2024 preliminary injunction that enjoined the State of Texas and related parties from enforcing parts of Texas Senate Bill 4.
-The order modified the injunction to clarify that, in light of EO 14165 and EO 14159, Texas state and local law enforcement are permitted to cooperate with federal authorities regarding the "apprehension, arrest, and detention of undocumented persons."
+The U.S. District Court for the Western District of Texas modified a February 2024 preliminary injunction that enjoined the State of Texas and related parties from enforcing parts of Texas Senate Bill 4.
+The order modified that injunction to clarify that, in light of EO 14165 and EO 14159, Texas state and local law enforcement are permitted to cooperate with federal authorities regarding the "apprehension, arrest, and detention of undocumented persons."
 The rest of the injunction, including prohibiting Texas judges and law enforcement from "engag[ing] in the actual deportation of undocumented persons from the United States," remains in effect.

 **Litigation entries are limited to initial complaints and major substantive rulings.
 For pleadings and additional information, use name and docket number to search Civil Rights Clearinghouse and CourtListener or visit Just Security Litigation Tracker**